ryanq47/CS-EXTC2-NTP/README.md

 ---
 #### `sizePacketAcknowledge`

-An acknowledge packet that is used to say the Controller recieved your message.
-Should probaly have been named "packetAcknowledge" instead of sizePacketAcknowledge", but it was first used for acknowledging size packets, and I haven't updated it yet.
+An acknowledge packet that is used to say the Controller received your message.
+Should probably have been named "packetAcknowledge" instead of sizePacketAcknowledge", but it was first used for acknowledging size packets, and I haven't updated it yet.
 Either way, if/when it gets changed, the header of `0x51, 0x2E` will stay the same.

 ```
 Bytes 0-1: 0x51, 0x2E